 Have you heard about emotional support dogs?
 These dogs are specially trained to maintain their owner’s emotional state.

 Boxers are playful and active dogs.
 Although strong and sober at first, they make great companions.
 They are also known as guard dogs and if properly trained they can make the best companion for people with any mental health condition.
-If you are suffering from any mental health disorder and want to own a dog for comfort and love, Boxer can be the best option.
+If you are suffering from any mental health disorder and want to get an emotional support animal, Boxer can be the best option.

 To qualify for an ESA, you will need an ESA letter from a licensed mental health professional.